iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ### Create mnemonic script

-Create new file `create-mnemonic.js` and add the following code:
+Create a new file `create-mnemonic.js` and add the following code:

 ```javascript
 // Libraries